History of Iceland: World War I

 In the quarter of a century preceding the war, Iceland had prospered.
 However, Iceland became more isolated during World War I and suffered a significant decline in living standards.
 The treasury became highly indebted, and there was a shortage of food and fears over an imminent famine.

 Iceland was part of neutral Denmark during the war.
 Icelanders were, in general, sympathetic to the cause of the Allies.
 Iceland also traded significantly with the United Kingdom during the war, as Iceland found itself within its sphere of influence.
 In their attempts to stop the Icelanders from trading with the Germans indirectly, the British imposed costly and time-consuming constraints on Icelandic exports going to the Nordic countries.
 There is no evidence of any German plans to invade Iceland during the war.

-1,245 Icelanders, Icelandic Americans, and Icelandic Canadians were registered as soldiers during World War I. 989 fought for Canada, whereas 256 fought for the United States.
+1,245 Icelanders, Icelandic Americans, and Icelandic Canadians were registered as soldiers during World War I. 989 fought for Canada and 256 for the United States.
 391 of the combatants were born in Iceland, the rest were of Icelandic descent.
 10 women of Icelandic descent and 4 women born in Iceland served as nurses for the Allies during World War I. At least 144 of the combatants died during World War I (96 in combat, 19 from wounds suffered during combat, 2 from accidents, and 27 from disease), 61 of them were Iceland-born.
-Ten men were taken as prisoners of war by the Germans.
+Ten men were taken as prisoners of war by the German Empire.

 The war had a lasting impact on Icelandic society and Iceland's external relations.
 It led to major government interference in the marketplace that lasted until the post-World War II period.
 Iceland's competent governance of internal affairs and relations with other states—while relations with Denmark were interrupted during the war—showed that Iceland was capable of acquiring further powers, which resulted in Denmark recognizing Iceland as a fully sovereign state in 1918.

 It has been argued that the thirst for news of the war helped Morgunblaðið to gain a dominant position among Icelandic newspapers.

 The Great Depression

-Icelandic post-World War I prosperity came to an end with the outbreak of the Great Depression, a severe worldwide economic crash.
+Icelandic post-World War I prosperity ended with the outbreak of the Great Depression, a severe worldwide economic crash starting after the Wall Street crash of 24 October 1929.

 The depression hit Iceland hard as the value of exports plummeted.
 The total value of Icelandic exports fell from 74 million kronur in 1929 to 48 million kronur in 1932, and did not rise again to the pre-1930 level until after 1939.
-Government interference in the economy increased: "Imports were regulated, trade with foreign currency was monopolized by state-owned banks, and loan capital was largely distributed by state-regulated funds".
-The outbreak of the Spanish Civil War cut Iceland's exports of saltfish by half, and the depression lasted in Iceland until the outbreak of World War II, when prices for fish exports soared.
+Government involvement in the economy increased: "Imports were regulated, trade with foreign currency was monopolized by state-owned banks, and loan capital was largely distributed by state-regulated funds".
+The outbreak of the Spanish Civil War (July 1936) cut Iceland's exports of saltfish by half, and the depression lasted in Iceland until the outbreak of World War II, when prices for fish exports soared.